Syrian–Turkish border clashes during the Syrian civil war: January 2013 incident

 In the early hours of 14 January 2013, a shell fired by unknown Syrian forces landed in an olive grove near the border village of Akçabağlar, causing no casualties.
 On 30 January, Syrian refugees tried to cross the border between Turkey and Syria but were turned back under fire by Turkish forces.
 Two Syrian civilians were wounded in the incident with no Turkish casualties reported.

 February 2013 border-crossing bombing

-On 11 February 2013, a bomb exploded at the Turkish-Syrian border crossing in Cilvegözü, killing 14.
-According to BBC, the deadly attack killed 17 people and injured 30 more.
+On 11 February 2013, a bomb exploded at the Turkish–Syrian border crossing in Cilvegözü, killing 14.
+According to the BBC, the deadly attack killed 17 people and injured 30 more.

 May 2013 Akçakale incident

 On 2 May 2013, fighting occurred between Syrian anti-government insurgents and Turkish border guards at the Akçakale border crossing.
 One Turkish border guard was killed in the engagement, reportedly the first armed clashes between Turkish government agents and anti-Assad militants.